 Criminal Background Checks

 State law enforcement agencies (e.g., state police) conduct statewide background checks regarding crimes committed within that state.
-FBI background checks are conducted by a state law enforcement agency that provides identifying information and a set of fingerprints to the FBI to match against criminal background information maintained in the FBI database.
+Federal Bureau of Investigation (FBI) background checks are conducted by state law enforcement agencies that provide identifying information and a set of fingerprints to the FBI to match against criminal background information maintained in the FBI database.
 The FBI database includes information on federal crimes and crimes reported by states.
 However, information in FBI records may not indicate whether the victim of a crime was a resident of a long-term care facility or a patient in an acute care facility—information that a reasonably prudent employer would find relevant in interpreting the applicant's background.
 Consequently, additional background information should be obtained from other sources.
 By some estimates, only half the records at the FBI have up-to-date information.
 (Fields...